photoprism/photoprism-docs/docs/getting-started/updates.md

 See [Running PhotoPrism with Docker](docker.md) for a full command reference.

-!!! info "Preview Builds"
+!!! info ""
-    Use `photoprism/photoprism:preview` instead of `photoprism/photoprism:latest` for testing our latest development preview.
+    You can test our latest features and improvements by using `photoprism/photoprism:preview` instead of `photoprism/photoprism:latest`.